Reindeer and snowman poop

 skittles or jelly beans)?
 Get ideas from Pinterest and buy wholesale for great

 discounts at Booker.

 Printable tags and poems

-Use cardboard, printable tags as a template - fold in half over
+Use cardboard, printable tags as a template: fold them in half

 "Heard you've been naughty, so here's the scoop, all you're